NihadR/Dissertation/dissertation/README.md

 do dashboard button points DONE

-do is_admin and make sure pages have correct accesss
+do is_admin and make sure pages have correct accesss pages have been altered, recreate database and test DONE (remember to change back to true) Perhaps change to 403 error page

 check strengths to see if it is being added